AC Power Flow

 analysis = newtonRaphson(system, QR)

-It is important to note that the capability to change the factorization method is exclusively available for the Newton-Raphson and fast Newton-Raphson methods.
+The capability to change the factorization method is exclusively available for the Newton-Raphson and fast Newton-Raphson methods.

 This function sets up the desired method for an iterative process based on two functions: mismatch! and solve!.
 The mismatch! function calculates the active and reactive power injection mismatches using the given voltage magnitudes and angles, while solve! computes the voltage magnitudes and angles.